solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![Azure Data Studio settings pane with Preview Features enabled](images/azure-data-studio-preview-features-enabled.png "Azure Data Studio settings pane with Preview Features enabled")

 5. Next, let's connect to the on-premises SQL Server.
-Select the **Connections** tab on the left side of Azure Data Studio.
+Select the **Connections** tab on the left side of Azure Data Studio, then select **New Connection**.

-6. Select **New Connection**

     ![Azure Data Studio connections tab with New Connection button shown](images/azure-data-studio-connections-tab-new-connection-button.png "Azure Data Studio connections tab with New Connection button shown")

-7. On the **Connection** pane, enter the following values to connect to the on-premises SQL database, then select **Connect**:
+6. On the **Connection** pane, enter the following values to connect to the on-premises SQL database, then select **Connect**:

     - **Connection type**: Microsoft SQL Server
     - **Server**: `localhost`